Makr91/zoneweaver-api/index.md

 ## About the project

-ZoneWeaver API is &copy; 2025 by the ZoneWeaver Project.
+ZoneweaverAPI is &copy; 2025 by the ZoneweaverProject.

 ### License

-ZoneWeaver API is distributed by an [GPL-3.0 license](https://github.com/Makr91/zoneweaver-api/blob/main/LICENSE.md).
+ZoneweaverAPI is distributed by an [GPL-3.0 license](https://github.com/Makr91/zoneweaver-api/blob/main/LICENSE.md).

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
 Read more about becoming a contributor in [our GitHub repo](https://github.com/Makr91/zoneweaver-api#contributing).

-#### Thank you to the contributors of ZoneWeaver API!
+#### Thank you to the contributors of ZoneweaverAPI!

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}